fabiobarboza7/CircuitAI/README.md

 # CircuitAI

-**Wait!
-It's not ready yet! 🚧**
+A powerful TypeScript library that helps developers efficiently and scalably orchestrate multiple artificial intelligence agents.

-Join our [Discord](https://discord.gg/ABrXedeeV6) to discuss the project, contribute, ask questions and get updates.
+## Wait!
+It's not ready yet! 🚧

-CircuitAI is a powerful TypeScript library that helps developers efficiently and scalably orchestrate multiple artificial intelligence agents.
+### Join our [Discord](https://discord.gg/ABrXedeeV6) to discuss the project, contribute, ask questions and get updates.

 ## Concepts